Rajesh Touchriver: Filmography

-Film Craft
+Other work

 Documentaries and short films

 Rajesh has made several short films and documentaries on human trafficking, HIV/AIDS and communal riots that support the media advocacy initiatives of the United Nations and NGOs, national and international.
 His film for the United Nations, One Life, No Price for social sensitisation against human trafficking was well received by civil society organisations internationally.

 Anamika, the Nameless on a similar theme which was shot in the red light areas of India in Mumbai, Kolkata, Pune and Delhi, won the AC award under the "Best Foreign Award – Documentary Short Film" category and the Best Documentary Film Award at the Hyderabad International Film Festival.
 The film has been included in the curriculum of National Police Academy and National Judicial Academy.

 The Sacred Face, a short film on child sexual abuse, sent the audience back home unsettled at its screening in Hyderabad.
 Following the success of in the Name of Buddha, Rajesh directed the music video for "Sunshowers" for Maya Arulpragasam (M.I.A.).